Channel Balance Interpolation in the Lightning Network via Machine Learning: Results

-The economic features and network features each hold approximately half of the importance.
-This suggests a balanced reliance on both economic and network attributes.
-Together, these network and economic features enhance the model's ability to provide a nuanced prediction of channel balances.
+Overall, economic and network features contribute nearly equally to model importance, suggesting a balanced reliance on both structural and financial attributes.
+Together, these factors enhance the model’s ability to make nuanced predictions of channel balances.